-Amal represents clients before international courts including the International Criminal Court, the International Court of Justice and the European Court of Human Rights.
+Amal represents clients before international courts, including the International Criminal Court, the International Court of Justice and the European Court of Human Rights.
 Alongside court work, she provides advice to governments and individuals on legal issues in her areas of expertise.

 Amal also represents political prisoners around the world and has helped to secure the freedom of journalists arbitrarily detained for their work across the globe.
 In 2020 Amal was the recipient of the Gwen Ifill Award for ‘extraordinary and sustained achievement in the cause of press freedom’ from the Committee to Protect Journalists.

-Amal has also served as a senior advisor to Kofi Annan when he was the UN’s Envoy on Syria, as Counsel to the UN Inquiry on the use of armed drones and as a rapporteur for the International Bar Association’s Human Rights Institute on independence of the judiciary.
+Amal has served as a senior advisor to Kofi Annan when he was the UN’s Envoy on Syria, as Counsel to the UN Inquiry on the use of armed drones and as a rapporteur for the International Bar Association’s Human Rights Institute on independence of the judiciary.
 She is a member of the UK’s team of experts on preventing sexual violence in conflict zones and the UK Attorney General’s panel of experts on public international law.
-In 2019-2021 she also served as deputy chair of an International Bar Association Panel of Legal Experts on Media Freedom chaired by former UK Supreme Court President Lord Neuberger.
+From 2019-2021 she also served as deputy chair of an International Bar Association Panel of Legal Experts on Media Freedom chaired by former UK Supreme Court President Lord Neuberger.

 Genocide, Sexual Violence, Torture and other Mass Atrocities